Boosting Ecommerce Conversion Rates With Five Simple Elements

 But talking about conversion rate optimization (CRO) and achieving those goals is much easier compared to getting it done.
 Even for the most seasoned CRO expert, understanding the online audience thoroughly can be quite the elusive chase.
 This leads to beginners in the craft doubting if they even have a chance to build towards that on their own.

 To that, we answer: Yes, you definitely can.
 Apart from lengthy readings and modeling after conversion rate optimization experts, one way you can do it is simply arming yourself with a trusty conversion optimization checklist.
-That, we provide in the content below; a conversion optimization process checklist developed and refined by a digital marketing company in the Philippines specializing in the craft.
+That, we provide in the content below; a conversion optimization process checklist developed and refined by a digital marketing agency in the Philippines specializing in the craft.

 Study it well and apply it step-by-step so you can see more growth in your online conversions.